LJJordan124/E-Commerce-Back-End/README.md

 Exit your SQL account and run the following in the terminal:
 * npm run seed
 * node server.js

-## Script Tips and Advice

-* The walkthrough video must demonstrate GET routes for all categories, all products, and all tags being tested in Insomnia.

-* The walkthrough video must demonstrate GET routes for a single category, a single product, and a single tag being tested in Insomnia.

-* The walkthrough video must demonstrate POST, PUT, and DELETE routes for categories, products, and tags being tested in Insomnia.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)